 My UX Values

 Hype Immunity.
 I do my best to inoculate myself against hype.
-I believe in the future, but I’m also unusually sensitive to trends and naturally skeptical about what’s popular.
-I tend to be skeptical of all the trendy two-letter / number acronyms and labels: 3D, VR, AR, ML, AI, UI, UX,… because good UI doesn’t need to follow the trends and trends can age poorly.
-I believe the bandwagon can often blind people to their true opinions.
-This is why I question what’s popular.
+I believe in the future, but I’m also unusually sensitive to trends and naturally skeptical of what’s popular.
+UI doesn’t need to follow the trends to work well.
+The bandwagon can blind people to reality.
+I question what’s popular because fads are often short-lived.
 Popularity ≠ success.
 Market success ≠ quality.

 Cross-Platform Insistence.
 I use multiple platforms.
 Companies want platform wars, but I find them petty.
 Most designers I’ve met only use iPhone and Mac, but people who use Android, Windows, and even ChromeOS are no less valuable as users.
 I am not a brand snob.
 I already had my kool-aid phase.

 • Feature Labels Inspired by QuickTime Pro.
-When we explored ways to differentiate Pro vs Basic features for Michaels’ MakerPlace, I recommended individually labeling each Pro-exclusive feature in the UI, similar Apple’s labels in ancient QuickTime Pro versions that might go back 2 decades.
+When we explored ways to differentiate Pro vs Basic features for Michaels’ MakerPlace, I recommended individually labeling each Pro-exclusive feature in the UI, similar Apple’s labels in old QuickTime Pro versions that go back 2 decades.

 • Tiered Category Links.
-When asked to visually represent categories for Michaels’ support pages, I recommended a size-driven categorization tiers, an approach similar to Yahoo! in 1999.
-Average computer monitors of this era were similar in resolution to mobile devices in modern times.
+When asked to visually represent categories for Michaels’ support pages, I recommended categorization tiers, an approach similar to Yahoo! in 1999.

 Know the Status of the Flow.
 I always ask the current developmental state of a project and whether there’s already a version I can test.
 Across multiple teams, I’ve discovered many designers and even design leaders didn’t know the current state of their projects.
 If a UI flow is already somewhat functional and accessible within a staging environment, I will want to try it.
-I will also record my feelings about the UI initially to reflect and challenge those initial reactions.
-People stare at UI so long, it can start to lose meaning.
+When I try a flow for myself, I record my feelings and initial impressions about the UI to reflect and challenge those initial reactions and biases.
+Designers can stare at UI so long, it can start to lose meaning.

 Test the Product.
 I feel a responsibility to test any flow I’m helping to build or revise.
 When I started working in UX teams, I didn’t expect this would be rare.
 I believe strategists should test current version of the product.
-We must test the current version and that testing is required for iteration.
-Iteration is Agile.
-I’m also inclined to take the gestalt approach, so I’ll want to test every existing way of performing a function within the flow using every other possible method: phone support, chat support, in-person, web browser, and app.
+We must test the current version and that testing is required for iteration because.
+That’s Agile.
+I’ll usually want to test every existing way of performing a function within a flow using every possible method: phone support, chat support, in-person, web browser, and app.

 I actually build web sites.
 I can draw rectangular buttons in an app or code them.
 I’ve used Figma, Axure RP, and Sketch, WordPress, PHP, MySQL, JavaScript.
 I can also challenge your digital experience to help your company provide greater security and service stability.
 It’s important to build flows that respect the security of your users and their accounts.
-It does not happen on its own and many organizations are not fully qualified to be accountable for the end user experience.
-We must strive.
+It does not happen on its own and many organizations are not fully prepared to be accountable for the end user experience.

 For more information, check out DallasComputer.io or the testing list and feel free to connect on LinkedIn.